numixproject/elegance-colors/README.md

 ### Troubleshooting

 It is recommended to stop any previous instances of elegance-colors when updating to a new version.
-You can kill running processes of elegance-colors with the command,
+You can stop the running process of elegance-colors with the command,

-`killall elegance-colors`

-To view any error messages produced, stop the background process first and then run the process in Terminal,

 `elegance-colors stop`

+To view any error messages produced, run the process in Terminal,

 `elegance-colors start`

 To manually apply changes, run,